JoshuaDelosSantos/real-time-in-class-engagement-app/README.md

 - **Authentication**: Not required for MVP; users provide a display name when creating or joining a session.
 - **Scale expectations**: ~50 concurrent users across multiple sessions.

-## Current Capabilities (2025-10-04)
+## Current Capabilities (2025-10-12)
-- Docker Compose stack for FastAPI (`swampninjas`) and PostgreSQL, with static frontend assets mounted into the API container.
+- Docker Compose stack for FastAPI (`swampninjas`) and PostgreSQL with migrations automatically applied at container startup.
 - `/health` endpoint returning an API heartbeat and serving `frontend/public/index.html` at the root with a "Press me" demo button.
-- `/db/ping` endpoint that exercises PostgreSQL via a repository/service layer and reports insert counts; covered by integration tests.
+- `/db/ping` endpoint that exercises PostgreSQL via the repository/service layer and reports insert counts.
+- `POST /sessions` endpoint for creating classroom sessions, enforcing host limits, and returning a summary payload; covered by repository, service, and API tests.
 - Project documentation including development workflow, dev journal, and layered directory READMEs.

 ## Roadmap Highlights
-- Implement the session, participant, question, and voting flows end-to-end with the newly proposed schema.
+- Build participant join, question submission, and voting flows on top of the session schema.
 - Add WebSocket-based updates and richer frontend interactions.
-- Introduce database migrations and seeding scripts.
+- Introduce seed data and administrative tooling.
 - Layer on analytics, polls, and optional gamification once the core loop is stable.

 ## Architecture Snapshot